tarachristine88/IMT542_Final_Project/README.md

 **2.5.
 G7_Improved_Information_Structure_Format**

 Overview: This file contains samples of the existing information structure and new proposed structure.
-It also describes how my new information structure will promote quality maintenance and information security.
+It also describes how my new information structure promotes quality maintenance and information security.

 Last Updated: 14 May 2025